boguslawski-piotr/DotNet-PbEssentials/Plugin.pbXSettings/README.md

 The main plugin class `Plugin.pbXSettings.Settings` is fully ready for use in any binding systems because implements interface INotifyPropertyChanged.
 Can also be used as a regular collection, that is, it can be enumerated :)

-This plugin uses _.NET_ `DataContractSerializer` for savig and restoring keys and values, which means you can put and retrieve practically any valid _.NET_ object as long as it meets the requirements of this serialization technolgy: [https://docs.microsoft.com/en-us/dotnet/api/system.runtime.serialization.datacontractserializer?view=netframework-4.5.1](https://docs.microsoft.com/en-us/dotnet/api/system.runtime.serialization.datacontractserializer?view=netframework-4.5.1)
+This plugin uses _.NET_ `DataContractSerializer` for saving and restoring keys and values, which means you can put and retrieve practically any valid _.NET_ object as long as it meets the requirements of this serialization technolgy: [https://docs.microsoft.com/en-us/dotnet/api/system.runtime.serialization.datacontractserializer?view=netframework-4.5.1](https://docs.microsoft.com/en-us/dotnet/api/system.runtime.serialization.datacontractserializer?view=netframework-4.5.1)

 ## Installation